-1.1.
+1.1.1.
 Scope

-- 1.1.1 This document is an Annex to the "Guide for the Application of TSIs".
-It provides information on the application of Technical Specification for Interoperability for the "rolling stock subsystem Locomotives and passenger rolling stock" adopted by the Commission Regulation (Commission Regulation (EU) No 1302/2014 of 18 November 2014) (from now on referred as TSI LOC&PAS). - 1.1.2 The guide needs to be read and used only in conjunction with the TSI LOC&PAS.
+This document is an Annex to the "Guide for the Application of TSIs".
+It provides information on the application of Technical Specification for Interoperability for the "rolling stock subsystem - Locomotives and passenger rolling stock" adopted by the Commission Regulation (Commission Regulation (EU) No 1302/2014 of 18 November 2014 and amended by the Commission Implementing Regulations (EU) 2016/919, 2018/868, 2019/776, and 2020/387) (from now on referred as TSI LOC&PAS).

+The guide needs to be read and used only in conjunction with the TSI LOC&PAS.
 It is intended to facilitate its application but it does not substitute for it.
 The general part of the "Guide for the Application of TSIs" has also to be considered.

-1.2.
+1.1.2.
 Content of the guide

-- 1.2.1.
-In chapter 2 of this document, extracts of the original text of the TSI LOC&PAS are provided, shown in a shaded text box and these are followed by a text that gives guidance. - 1.2.2 Guidance is not provided for every clause where the original TSI LOC&PAS requires no further explanation. - 1.2.3 Guidance is of voluntary application.
-It does not mandate any requirement in addition to those set out in the TSI LOC&PAS. - 1.2.4 Guidance is given by means of further explanatory text and where relevant by reference to standards that are means of demonstrating compliance with the TSI LOC&PAS; relevant standards are listed in the chapter 4 of this document, and their purpose is indicated in the column "purpose" of the table.
+In chapter 2 of this document, extracts of the original text of the TSI LOC&PAS are provided, shown in a shaded text box and these are followed by a text that gives guidance.

+Guidance is not provided for every clause where the original TSI LOC&PAS requires no further explanation.

+Guidance is of voluntary application.
+It does not mandate any requirement in addition to those set out in the TSI LOC&PAS.

+Guidance is given by means of further explanatory text and where relevant by reference to standards that are means of demonstrating compliance with the TSI LOC&PAS; relevant standards are listed in the chapter 4 of this document, and their purpose is indicated in the column "purpose" of the table.